rprots/mailjson/README.md

 This is a fork of MailToJson, that is released under [MIT license](https://github.com/Newsman/MailToJson/blob/master/LICENSE) by [Newsman App - Smart Email Service Provider](https://www.newsmanapp.com).

-Quick script to parse incoming mail and do a post with the content as JSON data.

 ## How to use

 The MailJson class will try to figure out which datatype it is initialized with, and do the correct conversion based